segpacto/graphql-gateway-microservices-sample/README.md

 On the OpenAPI/Swagger documentation of each service the `host` and `basePath` should be properly configured, this is what indicates to this service where to direct all the requests.

+`Note`: This a simplified version of how to build a GraphQL Gateway, and it is meant to be for `educational purposes only`.